 Both weapons arrived in the Flashpoint update, but they serve very different players.

 The Canto is a medium-ammunition SMG built for close-to-medium range effectiveness against both ARC machines and enemy Raiders.
 It sits in A-tier in current PvP rankings, below top-tier options like the Bobcat but above weapons that struggle with consistency.
 Its main advantage is versatility.
 It handles mixed engagements without demanding the kind of precise positioning that specialist weapons require.
-Embark Studios has not confirmed a specific drop location, which means the Canto appears to be a general world drop available from any lootable container or enemy across all Rust Belt maps.
+The Canto appears as a general world drop available from any lootable container or enemy across all Rust Belt maps.

 The Dolabra is the game's first energy shotgun and a legendary weapon.
 It features a variable focus system: wide electric burst for crowd control and close-quarters damage, or a focused electricity funnel for concentrated penetration against heavy ARC armor.
 It competes with the strongest shotguns in PvP at extreme close range.
 The blueprint drops primarily from the Close Scrutiny operation.